Oryūzako Station: Layout

 The station, which is unstaffed, consists of a side platform serving a single track on a sidehill cutting.
 There is no station building, only a shelter on the platform for waiting passengers.
 A ramp leads up to the platform from the access road.

-Adjacent stations

 History

 Japanese National Railways (JNR) opened the station on 1 December 1966 as an additional station on the existing track of the Nichinan Line.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 23 passengers (boarding only) per day.